Ladies A Moment: 10 Health Screenings That All Women Need

 Cholesterol Goodies And Baddies

 When doctors talk about a cholesterol test, they are actually talking about a test that measures the different types of fat or lipids in your blood.
 Research has shown that certain fats and lipids are associated with a higher risk of heart attack or stroke.

-The American Heart Association recommends: "Everybody aged 20 or older should have their cholesterol levels checked every four to six years as part of a cardiovascular risk assessment".
+The American Heart Association recommends: "Everybody aged 20 or older should have their cholesterol levels checked at least every four to six years as part of a cardiovascular risk assessment".
 Earlier and more regular testing is recommended for people already diagnosed with heart disease.

 Colorectal Cancer Screening Can Save Your Life